What is Sociology?

 Although the humanities and arts also frequently examine the social world, sociology is distinct because it is a social science.
 As social scientists, sociologists use theoretical and scientific methods of research to investigate the social world by collecting, evaluating, and disseminating empirical research findings.
 Sociological methods include observations, interviews, content analysis, ethnography, conversational analysis, institutional analysis, survey research, and statistical analysis.
 The results of sociological research taking place at and beyond UVic contribute to public policy debates, the formation of laws, and the shaping of better ways of living.*

 Sociologists at UVic conduct research on a broad range of contemporary sociological issues, including corporate capitalism and globalization, immigration, health, aging, surveillance, policing, social movements, sexuality, gender relations, street youth, and sex work.
-Some of our research is highlighted in the interactive links below.

 At UVic Sociology, we encourage our students to develop skills through practical involvement with actual research activities.
 We also promote interdisciplinary research activities and public outreach, making the Department of Sociology a diverse and dynamic centre for applied sociological inquiry.

 We offer comprehensive undergraduate General , Major , and Honours and graduate ( MA and PhD ) programs, with courses in sociological theory and method, as well as in the general areas of social inequality, political sociology, social movements, health, aging, and gender studies.

 Students in the Honours Thesis Program are engaged in original, innovative, cutting-edge research.
 Each year Honours students conduct research on social issues ranging from policing and crime control to food production and the healthcare system.

 This year’s Honours students have produced a set of fascinating theses.
 Below is an overview of the projects, a small comment on why they came to the Honours program, and an indication of future plans.